GitNickProgramming/Dork/documentation/README.rst

 ```
 python -m dork
 ```

+Some useful commands:
+To navigate through maze use cardinal directions (north, east, south, and west) "Look" displays room descriptions and helpful hints.
+"Examine" displays items in your current room.

 ## Deployment

 There will be no further support for this project by the original development team, the project can be branched to create more content.